The good, the bad, and the very very ugly. These are some things that stood out for me in 2013, and with them, I wish you all a Happy New Year.

 9. Of course, that brings us to the Parole Board.
 As I wrote in “Locked Up and Nowhere to Go,” our Parole Board is still not releasing prisoners at a healthy rate of parole.
 There are many 5 year setbacks for lifers and many instances of not following best practices around the country as the White Paper on parole showed us this year.
 We have an opening — still not filled in months! — and we need someone with expertise in drug and alcohol rehabilitation.

 10. Meanwhile, prison construction has not stopped in Massachusetts (proposals for expanded jail in Chicopee and expansion underway in Billerica for starters), and in 2013, there began a major push by RCPP, Families for Justice as Healing, the Massachusetts Women’s Justice Network and others to fight: H1434, a bill sponsored by Rep. Kay Khan and co-sponsored by Rep. Denise Andrews and Jason M. Lewis, which says “There shall be established in Middlesex County, a Women’s Pretrial Facility.
-Said facility shall be operated, administered and staffed by the Middlesex Sheriff.
+Said facility shall be operated, administered, and staffed by the Middlesex Sheriff.
 The facility shall house women convicted of a crime that provides for a house of correction sentence and women detained while awaiting trial.”
 Lots of reasons why this makes no sense.
-Thanks to Lois Ahrens and Louellyn Lambros for info on this.
+Thanks to Lois Ahrens and Louellyn Lambros for the info on this.
 EPOCA (Ex-prisoners Organizing for Community Advancement ) is also committed and mounting a campaign for 2014 called “Jobs not Jails.”

 11. Many organizations also turned out this December to stand up against the use of solitary confinement in Massachusetts and support a bill co-sponsored by Sen. James Eldrige (Acton) and Rep. Elizabeth Malia (Jamaica Plain) to stop its inappropriate use.
-I wrote about this hereafter a PLS sponsored hearing earlier this year.
+I wrote about this hereafter at a PLS sponsored hearing earlier this year.
 Their testimony from the December hearing shows why Massachusetts needs to pass this bill.

 I am sure that there are other notable criminal justice YESES and NOS that happened in 2013 in Massachusetts.
 Let me know — it’s important for us to celebrate but also to keep up the pressure to change our unwieldy and often harsh criminal justice system.
 And to all of you and your organizations — too many to name — who are fighting to change the system in Massachusetts and elsewhere, thank you for your work.
 Blessings.